SawaGawlau/aws-deploy-template/commits.md

 BREAKING CHANGE: The graphiteWidth option has been removed.
 The default graphite width of 10mm is always used for performance reasons.

-feat!: send an email to the customer when a product is shipped chore!: drop support for Node 6
+!feat: send an email to the customer when a product is shipped chore!: drop support for Node 6

+BREAK: feat: split ROLE_VIEW_ABSENCE_HISTORIES

+or

+!feat: split ROLE_VIEW_ABSENCE_HISTORIES

+or

+FEAT: split ROLE_VIEW_ABSENCE_HISTORIES

 ```
 Triggering a release